chsasank/llama.lisp/README.md

 TODO:

-- [] Move to mdbooks for documentation
+- [] Move to outline for documentation
 - [] Follow more common style guide
 - [] Move to ASDF system (https://lispcookbook.github.io/cl-cookbook/systems.html)

+Use guix as package manager.
+Much nicer!